mhossain615/UFC-/README.md

 We performed an exploratory analysis and established a baseline accuracy score.
 Next, we’ll need to decide how we’d like to improve our model’s accuracy.
 If given more time, visualization, like Felicia’s work with our Tableau Dashboard, will help us identify areas for fine tuning to improve our model’s accuracy.
 An interactive dashboard is a powerful tool that can lend great strength to analysis.

+*Segment 3*

+To fine tune our model’s accuracy, we used linear regression to identify the most significant variables.
+While we were able to remove the noise and improve the model’s precision, we didn’t have enough data to explain the variance so we used our dashboard to visualize interesting observations from the dataset such as countries with the most winning fighters, winning stances and winning finishes.